3453carlos/recursive/README.md

 ***** COMMENTARY *****

-The crucial thing in this type of something is to define the base case, that is.
+The crucial thing in this type of algorithm is to define the base case, that is.
 The minimum expression at which the mathematical process is reached.
 For example :

 In multiplication, one of the base cases would be when an "A" number is multiplied by 0 or vice versa, a "B" number is multiplied by 0.